On the Capacity of Channels with Timing Synchronization Errors: Channels with Deletions or Replications

 \subsection{Information Rates for the BDC}

 In this subsection we estimate the information rates possible over the BDC, i.e., $\p{d} = p, \p{r} = 0$, when the input process is either i.u.d. or when it is a first-order Markov process.

 For the BDC with i.u.d. inputs, we can easily show that $\mcl{Y}$ is also an i.u.d. sequence.
-Consequently,

-because the only information obtained from $Y_{[N_n]}$ about $Z_{[N_n]}$ is the length of the vector, and this information vanishes in the limit as $n \rightarrow \infty$.
-Therefore, we have from Equation \eqref{eq_ixy} that the lower bound in Proposition \ref{prop_caplb} is actually the \emph{symmetric information rate} (SIR).
+Combining with the fact that the $\varGamma$-process is strictly increasing for the BDC, we have $I(Y_{[N_n]}; Z_{[N_n]} \mid \mathfrak{B}_0) = 0$ so that the lower bound in \eqref{eq_capbdclb} is actually the SIR.
 We are hence interested in evaluating $D_i^\mrm{iud}$ as defined in Lemma \ref{lem_monli}, where the superscript ``iud'' stands for independent, uniformly distributed inputs.
 In particular, we have the SIR

 We start with some definitions and notation. \begin{defn}[Subsequence weights] We call a vector $x_A$ a \emph{subsequence} of a vector $x_B$ if $A \subset B$ and the order of the elements in $A$ is the same as the order in which those elements appear in $B$.
 For ease of notation, we will write $w_{y_{[i]}}(x_{[j]})$ to denote the number of subsequences of $x_{[j]} \in \mathbb{X}^j$ that are the same as $y_{[i]} \in \mathbb{X}^i$, which is referred to as the $y_{[i]}$-\emph{subsequence weight} of the vector $x_{[j]}$.
 We can write